AY2425S2-CS2113-W12-3/tp/docs/UserGuide.md

 **Format:**
 ```
-category add CATEGORY_NAME
+category add
 ```

-**Parameter:**
-- `CATEGORY_NAME`: The name of the new category you wish to add.
-Category names should be single words.
+Enter the name of the new category when prompted.

-**Functionality:**
-- Checks if the category name is empty.
-If it is, an error message is displayed.
-- Checks if the category already exists.
-If it does, an error message is shown.
-- If the category name is valid and does not already exist, it is added to the list of categories.
-- The updated category list is saved.

 **Example:**
 To add a new category named 'Healthcare':
 ```
-category add Healthcare
+category add
 ```
+Then enter: `Healthcare`

 #### Delete a Category